stan-dev/cmdstanpy/docsrc/generate_quantities.rst

-The :ref:`class_cmdstanmodel` method  ``generate`` returns a :ref:`class_cmdstangq` object, which provides access to the input sample containing the fitted parameters via property ``mcmc_sample``, and properties and methods to access and manage the new set of generated quantitites.
+The :ref:`class_cmdstanmodel` method  ``generate`` returns a :ref:`class_cmdstangq` object, which provides access to the input sample containing the fitted parameters via property ``mcmc_sample``, and properties and methods to access and manage the new set of generated quantities.

 The generated quantities can be accessed either in terms of the CSV file column labels, or in terms of the underlying Stan model variables.
 These methods have argument `inc_sample` which returns columns and variables from both the input sample and the new generated quantities.